Wikia/mobile-wiki/README.md

 * Copy `config/localSettings.example.ts` to your own copy of `localSettings.ts` and set the `port` and `devboxDomain`.
     The devboxDomain must have your devbox name (without the dev- prefix) in it.
     The `wikiFallback` is useful but is not obligatory.
-    If you want to test with consul, add mediawikiDomain: 'mediawiki.service.consul' or env var:
-    If you want to see debug output add loggers: { console: 'debug' }
+    If you want to test with consul, add `mediawikiDomain: 'mediawiki.service.consul'` to your localSettings If you want to see debug output add `loggers: { console: 'debug' }` to your localSettings

     File should look something like this:
 ``` javascript